stevenlee913/BEWD-Final-Project/proposal.md

-For my final project I want to... make an anonmyous rating tool
+For my final project I want to... make an anonymous rating tool using linkedin's API for pictures and names.